Skip to content

 • Concerts

-During Orchestral weeks young musicians take their playing to another level.
-They discover incredible music with our world class music team, take part in creative sessions with composers to collaborate and write their own music, and they learn how to look after their bodies and minds with experts in sports, psychology and fitness.
+During Orchestral Weeks young musicians aged 11-14 take their playing to another level, rehearsing and performing in a full symphony orchestra.
+They discover incredible music with our world class music team, experts in orchestral training.
+They take part in creative sessions with composers to collaborate and write their own music.
+They learn how to look after their bodies and minds with experts in sports, psychology and fitness.

 The residential week culminates in a public concert in one of the UK’s most prestigious concert halls.